The Solar Industry & COVID: Nick Hylla of the Midwest Renewable Energy Association

 Beyond that we have a partnership that we’re launching that’s a private foundation fund called the Wisconsin Focus on Energy Equity Partnership.
 It’s a partnership between policy organizations, anti-poverty groups and community organizations to do workforce placement and define shared policy priorities that give access to low to moderate income households and troubled census tracts.
 So, both deployment and investment.

 One of the most promising funding mechanisms is called PAYS, Pay As You Save.
-It’s under this umbrella of on-bill financing that requires a utility partner and comes with a third party certification as a consumer protection.
+It’s under this umbrella of on-bill financing that requires a utility partner and comes with a third-party certification as consumer protection.
 It’s really shown to be extremely effective and very consumer and utility friendly.
 PAYS allows utilities to do what they’ve always done, which is invest in assets, and get a rate of return on that asset.
-But instead of investing in power plants they invest in high efficiency boilers, home weatherization, energy management equipment, air source heat pumps, and solar energy systems that provide a savings to the rate payer.
+But instead of investing in power plants, they invest in high-efficiency boilers, home weatherization, energy management equipment, air source heat pumps, and solar energy systems that provide savings to the ratepayer.
 Customers pay back that investment on the utility bill with no monthly increase in payments due to the energy savings.

 This arrangement creates a positive cash flow situation based on technology performance, something that protects the consumer because it only allows you to finance 80% of the investment and only allows the audit or the contractor to count 80% of the projected savings.
 It reduces barriers since your credit score doesn’t matter.
 Instead is managed by your utility payment history, something that most households prioritize.
 So PAYS gives people access to financing who normally can’t afford to finance.
 It really is a win-win because the utility is investing in the long-term bill payment potential of their customers and the customer is getting energy savings.
 When they pay off the investment, they get the full value of the reduction, and it really helps with home improvement.
 MREA is really excited about PAYS.
 We’re going to be pushing it in Wisconsin and helping to build partnerships with utilities.